 When are screening mammograms recommended?

 Cancer Council Australia recommends mammograms every 2 years for all women aged between 50 and 74 - the age range during which most breast cancers occur and when the benefits of screening are clear-cut.
+Women aged between 50 and 74 will receive letters from BreastScreen inviting them to be screened.

 The benefits of screening at the younger age are unclear as the denser breast tissue affects the image, making it more difficult to detect cancer.